ozalpozqur/altogic-auth-vue3/README.md

-# How to Authenticate Email and Password Using React Native & Altogic
+# How to Authenticate Email and Password Using Vue 3 & Altogic

 ## Introduction